 I tried to envision the texture of the loaf and decided not to crush the bananas all the way to smooth.
 For the nutmeats, I had pecans which I also chopped quite randomly.

-But while waiting, I got this idea to try my usual carrot cake topping for banana bread as well.
+But while waiting, I got this idea to try my usual carrot cake cream cheese topping for banana bread as well.
 This sweet spread comes quickly by combining cream cheese with powdered sugar and a little bit of butter.
 Finally, I added the rest of the pecan nuts to the cheese mix.

 The First Bite of Banana Bread